 Radiation therapy can help you in your fight against cancer.
-To feel better, get plenty of rest, exercise, and eat well.
+To feel better during treatment, get plenty of rest, exercise, and eat well.
 This will give your body the extra strength it needs right now.
 Also, look to family and friends for support and comfort.

 Family and friends

-You will decide when you can talk openly about your cancer.
+You will decide when you feel comfortable talking openly about your cancer.
 Friends and family can be a great source of comfort.
 Or, you may find it more helpful talking to a counselor at first.
 People will be willing to help when they learn how you feel.
-Ask for help when you need it, and accept help when it’s offered.
+Ask for help when you need it, and accept help when people offer it.

-Most side effects of radiation therapy are limited to the area being treated and many people work (and play) during their course of radiation therapy.
-Since everyone is different and each treatment can vary, be sure to ask your healthcare provider if you can expect to work throughout the course of radiation therapy.
+Most side effects of radiation are limited to the area being treatment.
+Because of this, many people can work and do other regular daily activities during their therapy.
+But each person's experience with treatment can vary.
+Ask your healthcare provider if you can expect to work during your radiation therapy.

-Sometimes the combination of radiation and chemotherapy causes fatigue or drops in blood counts and you may feel too tired to work.
-If that happens, you should speak with your employer about adjusting your schedule or working from home.
-If your blood counts are too low to be around lots of people, your healthcare provider will alert you and take precautions.
+If you are also having chemotherapy, the combination of both treatments may cause fatigue or a drop in blood counts and you may feel too tired to work or do some daily activities.
+Talk with your employer about adjusting your schedule or working from home.
+In some cases, your blood counts may be too low to be safely around lots of people, due to risk of infection.
+If this happens, your healthcare provider will tell you when and how to protect yourself.

 Fatigue may affect your desire to have sex.
 Radiation therapy to the pelvis may affect the sexual organs.
-Talk to your partner and your radiation therapy team:
+Talk to your partner and your radiation therapy team.
+During this time:

 If you don’t feel like having sex, explore other ways to be close, such as hugging, cuddling, and talking.

 Radiation therapy to the pelvis can cause permanent infertility.
-If you plan to have children in the future, talk to your healthcare provider.
+If you plan to have children in the future, talk to your healthcare provider before starting treatment.

 Will treatment make me radioactive?

-External radiation therapy or X-ray therapy of any kind will not make you radioactive.
+External radiation therapy.
+This is a type of X-ray therapy.
+X-ray therapy of any kind will not make you radioactive.
 You don’t have to worry about being physically close to friends or family members, including young children or babies.

-Internal radiation therapy sometimes means that radioactive material is put into your body.
-Your healthcare providers will let you know if you will be radioactive and tell you what precautions to take.
-Make sure to ask your healthcare providers for details.
+Internal radiation therapy.
+This means that radioactive material is put into your body.
+Your healthcare team will tell you if you will be radioactive.
+They will tell you what you need to do to protect other people.
+Make sure to talk with your healthcare team about any concerns and questions.